-Circular 26-15-15
+Circular 26-13-9 May 22, 2013

-5. Late Charge Waivers.
-VA believes that many servicers plan to waive late charges on loans in the disaster areas, and VA encourages all servicers to adopt such a policy for any loans that may have been affected due to the ripple effect of the storms as mentioned in paragraph 2.

-6. Credit and VA Reporting.
+- 5. Late Charge Waivers.
+VA believes that many servicers plan to waive late charges on loans in the disaster areas, and VA encourages all servicers to adopt such a policy for any loans that may have been affected due to the ripple effect of the storms as mentioned in paragraph 2. - 6.
+Credit and VA Reporting.
 In order to avoid damaging credit records of Veteran borrowers in the affected areas, many servicers may suspend credit bureau reporting on loans in those areas.
-At this time, VA would encourage servicers to consider suspension of credit reporting on Veteran borrowers nationwide who have been affected by these storms.
-Similarly, VA will not penalize servicers for any late default reporting to VA as a result of these storms.
+At this time, VA would encourage servicers to consider suspension of credit reporting on Veteran borrowers nationwide who have been affected by the storms.
+Similarly, VA will not penalize servicers for any late default reporting to VA as a result of the storms.
 This may include direct damage to servicer facilities located in the disaster areas or their operations elsewhere which may have been impacted by business partners within the disaster areas.
-Please contact the appropriate RLC with any questions.

-7. Activation of the National Guard.
+Please contact the appropriate RLC with any questions. - 7.
+Activation of the National Guard.
 Some members of the National Guard have already been called to active duty to assist in recovery efforts.
 Those individuals may experience financial difficulties of their own due to what could be extended tours of duty during the disaster recovery efforts.
-VA encourages servicers to extend special forbearance to National Guard members in this situation.

-8. Rescission: This Circular is rescinded July 1, 2016.
+VA encourages servicers to extend special forbearance to National Guard members in this situation. - 8.
+Rescission: This circular is rescinded October 1, 2014.